Which engineering employers accept graduates with 2.2 degrees?

 The tough graduate jobs market can make students feel under pressure to achieve a 2.1.
 Meeting this standard will make finding a graduate engineering job much easier; however, if you can’t achieve this, don’t despair.
 Even among leading engineering employers, there are still plenty who will consider graduate engineers with 2.2s.

-Graduate schemes open to engineers with 2.2s
+Graduate schemes open to engineers with 2.2s in 2018

 The following employers accept applications from engineers with 2.2s for at least some of their graduate schemes.
 NB this is not an exhaustive list!

 - AECOM: accepts graduates with 2.2s for a large number of its graduate roles.

 - Airbus: asks for a 2.2 or above for a few of its graduate roles, such as systems engineer and electronics engineer.